github/docs/content/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account.md

 ## Dotfiles

 Dotfiles are files and folders on Unix-like systems starting with `.` that control the configuration of applications and shells on your system.
 You can store and manage your dotfiles in a repository on {% data variables.product.prodname_dotcom %}.
-For advice and tutorials about what to include in your `dotfiles` repository, see [GitHub does dotfiles](https://dotfiles.github.io/).
+For advice and tutorials about what to include in your dotfiles repository, see [GitHub does dotfiles](https://dotfiles.github.io/).

-If your user account on {% data variables.product.prodname_dotcom %} owns a public repository named `dotfiles`, {% data variables.product.prodname_dotcom %} can automatically use this repository to personalize your codespace environment, once enabled from your [personal Codespaces settings](https://github.com/settings/codespaces).
-Private `dotfiles` repositories are not currently supported.
+Your dotfiles repository might include your shell aliases and preferences, any tools you want to install, or any other codespace personalization you want to make.

-Your `dotfiles` repository might include your shell aliases and preferences, any tools you want to install, or any other codespace personalization you want to make.
+You can configure {% data variables.product.prodname_codespaces %} to use dotfiles from any repository you own by selecting that repository in your [personal {% data variables.product.prodname_codespaces %} settings](https://github.com/settings/codespaces).

-When you create a new codespace, {% data variables.product.prodname_dotcom %} clones your `dotfiles` repository to the codespace environment, and looks for one of the following files to set up the environment.
+When you create a new codespace, {% data variables.product.prodname_dotcom %} clones your selected repository to the codespace environment, and looks for one of the following files to set up the environment.

 * _install.sh_
 * _install_